Best AI Readiness Assessment Tools for Consulting Firms (2026)

 1. Audity (auditynow.com)

-Best for: Consultants who want assessment embedded in a full engagement methodology
+Best for: Boutique AI consulting firms (3-25 people) embedding assessment in a full engagement methodology

 The maturity assessment inside Audity runs on a BCG-style scoring model with an editable impact matrix.
-You score an organization across readiness dimensions, and the platform automatically derives a gap analysis from those scores.
-You're not manually cross-referencing findings afterward.
-The gaps come out of the assessment automatically.
+Your associates can score an organization across readiness dimensions and the platform automatically derives a gap analysis from those scores.
+Nobody on your team is manually cross-referencing findings afterward.
+The gaps come out of the assessment automatically, which is what makes the handoff between associate and lead consultant clean.

 What separates it from standalone assessment tools is what happens after the score.
-Audity connects the assessment findings to ROI projections (tied to specific gaps, not generic benchmarks), auto-generates stakeholder memos from assessment data, and produces a client-ready final report.
-Web intelligence also auto-researches the company before you start, so you walk into the engagement with context already built.
+Audity connects assessment findings to ROI projections (tied to specific gaps, not generic benchmarks, and built on consultant-controlled inputs so the projection survives CFO scrutiny), auto-generates stakeholder memos from assessment data, and produces a client-ready final report your team can ship.
+Web intelligence also auto-researches the company before kickoff, so your associates walk into the engagement with context already built.
+See how Audity works for your team.

-For consultants running multiple AI audits per year, this is the capacity piece that matters.
-The data-heavy work between "I ran the assessment" and "I delivered the final deck" is where most consultants hit a ceiling.
-Audity handles that middle layer so you can run more engagements without hiring a team.
+For boutique firms running multiple AI audits per year, this is the structural fix that matters.
+The data-heavy work between "associate ran the assessment" and "lead consultant signs the final deck" is where most firms hit a ceiling because the work routes back through the lead consultant.
+Audity handles that middle layer so your firm can run more engagements without the lead consultant being the bottleneck on every engagement.
+You can also turn the readiness score itself into a powerful AI readiness assessment report that serves as a leave-behind for prospects.

-Where it falls short: If you only want a standalone assessment tool and have no interest in the broader engagement methodology, the full platform may be more than you need on day one.
+Where it falls short: If you're a solo course-buyer who hasn't closed a $15K+ engagement yet, or you only need a standalone assessment quiz, the full platform is more than you need on day one.

-Pricing: Solo and Team plans at auditynow.com/pricing.
-Browse the demo library if you want to see the assessment flow end-to-end.
+Pricing: Team plan is $397/seat/mo at auditynow.com/pricing.
+Browse the demo library to see the assessment flow end-to-end.

 2. ISG AI Maturity Index (ai-maturity-index.com)